ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 ## Setting up Gerrit for Jenkins (Gerrit Trigger)
 ####Adding Jenkins user
-In order to allow jenkins to make changes to projects (eg. review a PatchSet based on whether it builds or not) jenkins needs its own user account in gerrit.
+In order to allow jenkins to make changes to projects (eg. review a PatchSet based on whether it builds or not), jenkins needs its own user account in gerrit.
->As discussein in the previous post, our accounts had to be OpenID accounts, so we had to create another Launchpad account for jenkins using a new email address
+> As discussed in in the [previous post](http://ciforios.github.io/2015/05/30/Gerrit/), our accounts had to be OpenID accounts, so we had to create another Launchpad account for jenkins using a new email address.

 After the user is created, you have to add it to a special group, in our case called "Non-Interactive Users".
->NOTE: Log in with your Admin account.
+> Note: Log in with your Admin account.

-You can achieve this by clicking People -> List Groups (in case the group already exists) or People -> Create New Group (in case you dont't have a group for external tools).<br>
+You can achieve this by clicking People > List Groups (in case the group already exists) or People > Create New Group (in case you dont't have a group for external tools).<br>

-You also have to change the project settings accordingly, so that the "Non-Interactive Users" are allowed to set the label (in our case "verified" +1 or -1 and "Code-Review" +1 or -1).<br>le
+You also have to change the project settings accordingly, so that the "Non-Interactive Users" are allowed to set the label (in our case "verified" +1 or -1 and "Code-Review" +1 or -1).<br>
->NOTE: If you don't have the verified label, but would like to add it, please follow the instructions [below](#verifiedLabel)
+> Note: If you don't have the verified label, but would like to add it, please follow the instructions [below](#verifiedLabel).

 ![Access Settings in Gerrit](/img/gerrit/project_access_settings_gerrit.PNG)<br>
-This can be achived by selecting the project (Projects -> List -> &lt;Project Name&gt;).
-This should redirect you to the Access tab of this project.
+This can be achived by selecting the project (Projects > List > *Project Name*).
+This should redirect you to the access tab of the project.
 Then select "Edit" to edit the Access Settings.
->NOTE: In case you are not allowed to edit the settings, you might not be logged in, or you don't have admin rights.
+> Note: In case you aren't allowed to edit the settings, you might not be logged in, or you don't have admin rights.
-NOTE: In case the verified label doesn't exist, follow the steps below.
+Note: In case the verified label doesn't exist, follow the steps [below](#verifiedLabel).

 In order to allow a secure communication the jenkins user also requires a ssh key.
-Therefore you will have to create a private and public key on the host machine that is running jenkins, and allow communication from the machine running gerrit.<br>
+Therefore you'll have to create a private and public key on the host machine that is running jenkins and allow communication from the machine running gerrit.<br>
 In gerrit, you also have to add the public key to the jenkins user.
->NOTE: Log in with the jenkins user
+> Note: Don't forget to log in with the jenkins user.

-To add the Public key, hit the username in the top right corner (should be jenkins) and click "Settings".
+To add the public key, hit the username in the top right corner (should be jenkins) and click "Settings".
 In the settings menu choose "SSH Public Keys" and add the Public Key you created on the jenkins machine.

 You also have to set the username of the jenkins user.
-You can do that in the user Settings under "Settings".
+You can do that in the user Settings within "Settings".
 This is the username you have to enter in Gerrit Trigger in jenkins.

 ####<div id="verifiedLabel"/>The verified label bug

-The Jenkins Plugin "Gerrit Trigger" expects Gerrit to have the label "Verified" set, which is not by default included in the gerrit config.<br>
+The Jenkins Plugin "Gerrit Trigger" expects Gerrit to have the label "Verified" set, which isn't included in the gerrit config by default.<br>
 The gerrit label can be added in:<br>
-Projects -> List -> All Projects -> General -> Edit Config<br>
+Projects > List > All Projects > General > Edit Config<br>
 by adding the following in the bottom of the document:
 {% highlight bash %}
 [label "Verified"]